tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/fsm.md

 #### EventVariable
 An `EventVariable` will be tied to an Event published on the given EventKey.
-The example below shows creating an instance of an EventVariable and the *getEvent* method which returns the latest event.
+The example below shows creating an instance of an EventVariable, and the *getEvent* method which returns the latest event.

 An EventVariable needs 2 parameters: